signalfx/splunk-otel-collector/README.md

 balancer.
 Each Collector runs independently, so sizing increases linearly with the number of Collectors you deploy.

+> The Collector does not persist data to disk so no disk space is required.

 ## Advanced Configuration

 ### Command Line Arguments